jaredbrewer/esxM/README.md

-# RNA-seq Analysis for NCG vs H37Rv (in re: Saelans, Sweeney, Viswanathan, et al. 2022)
+# RNA-seq Analysis for NCG vs H37Rv and Image Analysis for BLaER1 Cells (in re: Saelans, Sweeney, Viswanathan, et al. 2022)

+## RNA-seq Pipeline

 This contains the scripts and other files needed to analyze the RNA sequencing files contained in ().
 The general pipeline is as follows: